shkherad/rails-activerecord-many-to-many/README.md

  from the `rails console`.
 Inspect the results in `rails db`.

 Now Create a model and migration for `skills` using the first line of `data/skills.csv` for the attribute names.
-Join it to `people` through a table called `endorsment`, like endorsments on Linkedin
+Join it to `people` through a table called `endorsment`, like endorsments on Linkedin.
+Uncomment skills in the populate task and load them.

 ## Best Practice